codyparker/react-transform-words/README.md

     className: "my-custom-class", // class to apply to the word
     action: "change", // changes the word to replaceText property
     replaceText: "new text" // text that will be used with action 'change' }
+  {
+    word: "\\bexact\\b", // text with regex that matches only the full word 'exact'.
+Using double-slash to escape
+    format: 'regex', // tells the transformer to use the string as regex instead of a normal string, which has regex characters escaped by default
+  }
 ]
 ```